turboderp/exllama/README.md

 **2023-05-19**: Wrote a CUDA implementation of the layer norm.
 Turns out it was a bit of a bottleneck for the smaller models.
 Noticeably faster now.

+**2023-05-21**: Added beam search implementation.
+It doesn't process beams in parallel which saves a lot of VRAM but does slow it down a bit.
+There should be ways to mitigate the slowdown.
+It's not clear how much better beam search performs in practice, but it's at least theoretically superior and there are other features coming which will build on it, like multi-token repetition penalties and (de-)censoring.